DC801/BM-Badge/SD_Card/MAGE/editor/dependencies/natlang-parser/README.md

 Four... wait, did I skip one?
 ```

+### Return

+`return` is a keyword that will end the current script early.
+(This will not "return" a value to the script's "caller;" it simply sets the action index past the end of the script, causing it to immediately end.)

 ### Zigzag (`if` / `else`)

 The basic actions that involve conditional checks will trigger either a jump to an entirely new script or a jump to an arbitrary position within the same script.
 (Note: this doesn't include things like multiple choice options within dialogs; those result in script jumps only.)